andresteingress/andresteingress.github.io/about.md

 author: "Andre"
 permalink: /about/
 ---
 Hi!
-My name is Andre Steingress, I'm based in **Linz, Austria**.
+My name is André Steingreß, I'm from **Linz, Austria**.

-I'm a family guy (father of three) and passionate about programming ever since.
-I like developing **server-side applications** using <strong>Java</strong>, <strong>Groovy</strong>, <strong>Kotlin</strong> or other JVM-based programming languages.
-Apart from having a strong background in server-side technologies I nowadays prefer writing frontends in <strong>React</strong> or <strong>Angular</strong>.

-Starting 2013, I am co-hosting the <a href="http://dtr.fm">Donau Tech Radio (DTR) podcast</a>.
+From 2013 on, I am co-host of the <a href="http://dtr.fm">Donau Tech Radio (DTR) podcast</a>.
 DTR is a periodically published podcast with over 130 episodes (as of 2017/09).
 It's one of the first and maybe the most popular podcast on software engineering and gadgets here in Austria.

 If you would like to contact me for project or consulting work or just to get in touch with me, please use either Xing or Twitter as these are the social networks I use (or at least check) frequently.